CHOcho-quan/TinyLearn/README.md

 # TinyLearn
-CS385 Project1, implementing Logistic Regression, SVM, fisher model and CNN by numpy.
+CS385 Project1, instructed by Prof. Quanshi Zhang and Dr. Xu Cheng, implementing Logistic Regression, SVM, fisher model and CNN by numpy.
 Also includes some visualization techniques such as PCA & t-SNE and detection part.

 Dataset can be download from [FDDB](http://vis-www.cs.umass.edu/fddb/).
 Please put the dataset in the TinyLearn folder and run the following command.